PoorBillionaire/USN-Journal-Parser/README.rst

     [ - ] This USN journal is not large enough for the --quick functionality [ - ] Exitting...

-Below is an example of the time it takes to find valid data in a large USN journal - 39GB in size.
-This example is not using the --quick functionality and takes over six minutes to even begin parsing data:
+Below is an example of the time it takes to find valid data in a large USN journal - 39GB in size, containing mostly NULL bytes.
+This example is not using the --quick functionality and takes over six minutes to begin producing results:

 ::